Is vinegar safe for laminate floors?

-Distilled white vinegar, is the technical name for typical household vinegar.
+Distilled white vinegar, like this one from Heinz, is the technical name for typical household vinegar.
 You probably have in your pantry!
 This vinegar comes from fermenting distilled alcohol.
 It tends to go through a heftier purification process than regular white vinegar.

 White vinegar is usually a little more acidic than distilled white vinegar.
 This gives it a stronger smell and cleaning ability than distilled white vinegar.

 Both kinds of vinegar are adequate for cooking and cleaning.
 But, distilled white vinegar is usually more available and more affordable.

 Cleaning vinegar, like Heinz cleaning vinegar, is a type of vinegar for cleaning.
 Some homeowners prefer it over white or distilled vinegar for cleaning.
 It has a high acid level of about 6%.
 Regular vinegar is usually about 5% acidic.
 Some say that cleaning vinegar goes to work a little harder on surfaces they want to clean.

 Generally, white or distilled white vinegar works well for everyday cleaning tasks.
 Cleaning vinegar may be able to tackle tougher messes.

 Cleaning vinegar is usually more expensive per ounce, though.
 This is something to consider when purchasing the right vinegar for your needs.